21 June 2024: Selection for the World TrailO Championships (WTOC) 2025

 Each AAG will also now elect two representatives from their Group to form an Athletes Commission (AC).

-New ‘Supporting TrailO’ Leaflets now available
+3 April 2024: New "Supporting TrailO" Leaflets now available

 Have you wondered what is involved in putting on a TrailO event?
 Does the idea seem too difficult?
 With limited events, it can be difficult to work out what to do – but without people trying in the first place, the number of events remains limited.
 One way to solve this conundrum is to provide better advice and guidance.